-3.5.1 To assure the State Engineer the Subdistrict is in compliance with the Sustainable Water Supply requirements of the Groundwater Rules, the following analysis will be completed on an annual basis:

-3.5.1.1 The Subdistrict will estimate the average groundwater withdrawals from all Subdistrict and Contract Wells by analyzing information included in the Groundwater Model for the purpose of modeling 1978-2000 groundwater withdrawals for the Alamosa-La Jara Response Area.
+- 3.5.1 To assure the State Engineer the Subdistrict is in compliance with the Sustainable Water Supply requirements of the Groundwater Rules, the following analysis will be completed on an annual basis: - 3.5.1.1 The Subdistrict will estimate the average groundwater withdrawals from all Subdistrict and Contract Wells by analyzing information included in the Groundwater Model for the purpose of modeling the 1978-2000 groundwater withdrawals for the San Luis Creek Response area.
 The historical 1978-2000 groundwater withdrawals from wells of Subdistrict Members which have since been abandoned or were re-permitted to be exempt from the Groundwater Rules will also be included in this estimate.
-This estimated average will be compared to the State-provided average groundwater withdrawals for the Response Area for the period 1978-2000, as adjusted in accordance with the Stipulation entered into between the State and the Confined Aquifer Sustainability Group in the Groundwater Rules, to determine the Subdistrict's minimum proportional share of the total Response Area groundwater withdrawals.

-3.5.1.2 The Subdistrict will then calculate the rolling average of the total annual groundwater withdrawals from all Subdistrict and Contract Wells using the five most current Water Administration Years.
+This estimated average will be compared to the State-provided average groundwater withdrawals for the Response Area for the period 1978-2000, as adjusted in accordance with the stipulation entered into between the RGWCD and the State in the Groundwater Rules, to determine the Subdistrict's minimum proportional share of the total Response Area groundwater withdrawals. - 3.5.1.2 The Subdistrict will then calculate the rolling average of the total annual groundwater withdrawals from all Subdistrict and Contract Wells using the five most current Water Administration Years.